 -Hesiod.
 The Theogony

 Human progress can be summed up as a quest for more and better tools and sources of energy and power in order to make our lives easier and more comfortable.
 Man’s first accomplishment (which may have happened even before man became “man”) was the ability to create and control fire; but all technological breakthroughs are ultimately double edged swords.
 According to Greek mythology (and many other mythologies as well) fire was stolen from the gods and given to humans by a benevolent trickster.
-The symbolism is clear: man has gained access to a powerful force, a force of nature and the gods, but he has no ability to completely harness the destructive nature of that force.
-For his trouble, Prometheus was chained to a rock for eternity while every day an eagle pecked out his liver and every night the organ grew back and the wound healed so that the punishment could be repeated the next day.
+The symbolism is clear: man has gained access to a powerful force, a force of nature and the gods, through chance and happenstance and as such he has no ability to completely harness the consuming power of that force.
+For his trouble, Prometheus was chained to a rock for eternity while every day an eagle pecked out his liver and every night the organ grew back and the wound healed so that the punishment could be repeated again the next day.
 Man’s punishment for accepting the gift was Pandora and her box, which when opened released all of the evils into the world; only Hope was prevented from escaping.
-And thus, because of man’s fundamental quest to acquire more and more powerful sources of energy there is no hope for man.
+Thus, because of man’s fundamental quest to acquire more and more powerful sources of energy there is ultimately no hope for man.

 Industrialism advanced the democratization of energy by putting electricity into homes, along with gadgets and devices intended to make use of that electricity to save time and energy around the house, something that continues to this day.
-Putting more power at the disposal of the most people possible was the driving focus behind Henry Ford’s zealous pursuit of the best manufacturing processes.
+Putting more energy at the disposal of the most people possible was the driving focus behind Henry Ford’s zealous pursuit of the best manufacturing processes.
 Ford said, “The effects of putting all this additional developed power into the country is something we do not yet know how to reckon with, but I am convinced that the remarkable prosperity of the United States is in a large part due to this added horsepower, which, by freeing the movements of men, also frees and awakens their thoughts”.
-Henry Ford was optimistic about the proliferation of power, maybe not unjustly, but even though an idea may be noble it’s how the idea subsequentially plays out that is key.
-And instead of freeing the movements of men and awakening their thoughts we’ve created a society that is hectic and chaotic and based on mindless consumerism and consumption.
+Henry Ford was optimistic about the proliferation of energy, maybe not unjustly, but even though an idea may be noble in its conception it’s how the idea subsequently plays out that is key.
+And instead of freeing the movements of men and awakening their thoughts we’ve created a society that is hectic and chaotic and based on and consumption and consumerism.

 The pinnacle of man’s pursuit to harness ever greater energy has been the splitting of the atom, something that was pursued solely as an act of war, and a form of energy so powerful that when Robert Oppenheimer, the man who brought it about, saw the awesomeness of what he had done and realized the destructive power that he had just given humanity he was reminded of the words of another ancient myth, the Bhagavad-Gita, and thought to himself, “Now I am become death, the destroyer of worlds”.

-The purpose of all this isn’t to say that fire, steam power, oil, automobiles, atomic energy, industrialism, electricity, the internet, vacuum cleaners, computers, (or in a word: Progress) is bad, but instead to remember that it’s a double edged sword and when something is gained then that usually means that something else was lost in the process and a series of unknown and unforeseen consequences will be set into motion.
-And to be mindful and humble when dealing with the forces of progress and energy because we are dealing with forces that are not entirely ours to control.
+The purpose of all this isn’t to say that fire, steam power, oil, automobiles, atomic energy, industrialism, electricity, the internet, vacuum cleaners, computers, (in a word: Progress) is bad, but instead to remember that technological advancement is a double edged sword and when something is gained then that usually means that something else was lost in the process and a series of unknown and unforeseen future consequences are set into motion.
+And to be mindful and humble when dealing with the forces of progress and energy because we are dealing with forces that weren't ours to begin with and aren't entirely ours to control.